-The purposes and programs of the department of religious studies aim at fostering critical and informed perspectives on religion and religious traditions.
+The purposes and programs of the Religious Studies Department aim at fostering critical and informed perspectives on religion and religious traditions.
 The department is a place where the breadth and depth of the Christian tradition is freely explored, and where the ecumenical and interfaith dialogue inaugurated by the Second Vatican Council is richly embodied in an array of courses and sequences of study.
 Please review the program requirements and course descriptions in the SXU Academic Catalog for more information.

 Religious Studies Major

 The major in religious studies consists of a minimum of 39 credit-hours in the department, six of which may be fulfilled by the core requirements in religious studies.
 In consultation with a departmental adviser and with the final approval of the department, majors will formulate a program of studies that best suits their educational and career objectives.

 The department strongly encourages students who major in religious studies to develop a significant body of complementary work, perhaps leading to a second major or a minor program of study in another academic area of the University.

 Religious Studies Minor

 The minor in religious studies consists of 18 credit-hours, six of which may be fulfilled by the core requirements in religious studies.
 Minors may fulfill the requirements by successfully completing any four or more additional courses from those offered by the department, including one seminar.